Built to Last: Functional and structural mechanisms in the moth olfactory network mitigate effects of neural injury

 For the experiments in this work, the relevant architectural structures of the MON were: \\

 \textit{Antennae:} ~\\ Network structures in which chemical receptors detect odor and send signals to the Antennal Lobe via receptor neurons (RNs).
 There are approximately 30k RNs (assumed here to be $\approx$ 500 per glomerulus) that \textit{MothNet} combines into one averaged RN per glomerulus.
-All injury protocols applied to RNs account for this many-to-one abstraction.
-While RNs can respond to several atomic odors, $MothNet$ makes the simplifying assumption that each RN responds to exactly one, and that all RNs responsive to a certain target innervate the same glomerulus in the AL. Thus atomic odors and AL glomeruli are assumed to correspond 1-to-1.\\
+All injury protocols applied to RNs accounted for this many-to-one abstraction (for details, see Section \ref{sectionInjuryMethods}.
+While RNs can respond to several atomic odors, \textit{MothNet} makes the simplifying assumption that each RN responds to exactly one, and that all RNs responsive to a certain target innervate the same glomerulus in the AL. Thus atomic odors and AL glomeruli are assumed to correspond 1-to-1.\\

 \textit{Antennal Lobe (AL):} ~\\ The AL acts as a pre-amp, converting the weak electrical signals into an output signal strong enough to tolerate noise and allow further processing.
 It also modulates the odor's encoding via intra-AL lateral inhibition.
 The AL structure contains approximately 60 neural units (glomeruli) which process odors and send excitatory signals (via projection neurons PNs, $\approx$ 5 per glomerulus) and inhibitory signals (via QNs) downstream to the mushroom body.
-In the version of \textit{MothNet} used here, QNs were innervated in one glomerulus, rather than in several (as in the actual MON), and were parametrized as inhibitory analogs to PNs, with the same connection distributions and FR behavior as PNs This enabled us to vary the ratio of QNs to PNs from 0 to 1.4 according to experiment. \\
+In the version of \textit{MothNet} used here, QNs have dendrites in one glomerulus, rather than in several (as in the actual MON), and were parametrized as inhibitory analogs to PNs, with the same connection distributions and FR behavior as PNs.
+This enabled us to vary the ratio of QNs to PNs from 0 to 1.4 according to experiment. \\

 \textit{Mushroom Body (MB):} ~\\ The MB is a high-dimensional ($\approx$ 4000 neurons), sparsely-firing structure that encodes odor signatures and memories, and contains plastic synaptic connections.
-Sparsity in the MB is enforced by either the Lateral Horn \cite{bazhenovStopfer2010}, or global self-inhibition by the MB (\textit{drosophila} \cite{lin2014}, locust \cite{guptaStopfer2012}).
-Odor responses feed-forward from the AL to the MB, and from the MB to the Readout Neurons.
-In $MothNet$, MB sparsity is imposed as a fixed percentage (\textit{e.g.} 5 to 15\%) by injecting a varying inhibitive input term into all MB neurons.
-The Lateral Horn is thus not explicitly modeled, only the global MB inhibition.\\
+Odor responses feed-forward from the AL to the MB via PNs (excitatory) and (in moths) QNs (inhibitory).
+MB neurons feed-forward to the Readout Neurons.